Riborok/Long-arithmetic/README.md

     Result.Quotient[CurrElInQuotient]:= ResultDiv;
   end;

-  //�ount the final length of the quotient (�onsidering division method) CurrElInQuotient:= CurrElInQuotient + CurrPosInDividend + 1;
+  //Сount the final length of the quotient (сonsidering division method) CurrElInQuotient:= CurrElInQuotient + CurrPosInDividend + 1;

   //If initially the divisor was greater than the dividend, set the length of the quotient 1